bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 }
 ```

-Methods are called in the following order.
+Methods are called in the following order:

  * Constructor
  * Setter methods (randam order)